-Below is a list of the studies that the MRC Epidemiology Unit is involved in.
+Below are the lists of the studies for which the MRC Epidemiology Unit has primary responsibility and those in which it provides significant resources.
 For more information on any study click on the study name below.

 |Norfolk Diabetes Case-Control Study|